 enCore Energy Corp.
 Overview

-enCore Energy Corp.
-(EU) is dedicated to the acquisition, exploration, and development of uranium resource properties across the United States.
-With a diverse portfolio, the company holds interests in several key uranium projects, including Crownpoint and Hosta Butte in New Mexico, and the Dewey Burdock project in South Dakota. enCore aims to capitalize on the growing demand for nuclear energy by focusing on sustainable uranium production, positioning itself as a significant player in the North American uranium sector.
-The company, headquartered in Corpus Christi, Texas, operates with a market capitalization of approximately $492M.
+enCore Energy Corp. is an emerging player in the uranium sector, focusing on the acquisition, exploration, and development of uranium properties primarily in the United States.
+With a market capitalization of approximately $511M, the company holds a diverse portfolio, including the significant Crownpoint and Hosta Butte projects in New Mexico, and the Dewey Burdock project in South Dakota. enCore’s strategic positioning in the lucrative Grants Uranium Belt positions it well to capitalize on the growing demand for uranium, especially as the energy sector shifts towards more sustainable sources.
+Headquartered in Corpus Christi, Texas, enCore is led by CEO Robert J. Willette.

 NexGen Energy Ltd. Overview